 The State is susceptible to heat waves, drought and increased precipitation.
 According to CIRCA, climate change is expected to increase average temperature by five degrees Fahrenheit by 2050.
-Average annual precipitation is expected to increase four inches by 2050.
+Average annual precipitation is expected to increase four inches by 2050 and the number of heat wave days from four to 48.
 The State has also experienced, and is currently experiencing, abnormally dry or drought conditions.
-Indices of hot weather, summer drought, and extreme precipitation (rain or snow) are all expected to increase by 2050.
+Indices of hot weather, summer drought, and extreme precipitation (rain or snow) are all expected to increase by 2050 with a decrease in summer water availability.
 Extreme heat events pose a significant threat to public health in the State.